New AAHA and AAFP Feline Vaccination Guidelines in Jacksonville, FL, Focus on Your Cat’s Unique Lifestyle

 In 2020, the AAHA (American Animal Hospital Association) and AAFP (Association of Feline Practitioners) released a new set of guidelines for feline vaccination in Jacksonville, FL.
 These new guidelines emphasize the importance of tailoring your cat’s healthcare plan to their unique risk factors.
 Plainly, because every cat is different, their vaccination needs will differ from cat to cat.
 The experts at San Marco Animal Hospital will work closely with you to determine your pet’s specific risk factors and which vaccines will benefit them.

-Other key elements of these new guidelines include establishing a lifestyle-based vaccine calculator to keep patients clearly informed about their pet’s healthcare needs.
-They’ve also released FAQs and tips to keep patients up to speed, as well as new recommendations for shelter-housed cats.
+Other key elements of these new guidelines include establishing a lifestyle-based vaccine calculator to keep clients clearly informed about their pet’s healthcare needs.
+They’ve also released FAQs and tips to keep clients up to speed, as well as new recommendations for shelter-housed cats.

 What to Expect When Vaccinating Your Pet